ejheil/paperdoll/README.md

 collision limit = how many times a duplicate result must be reached before the program gives up and decides that it's finished

+The images are given names which are a short hash based on a combination of the names of the layers they were made out of.
+The same layers will produce the same hash name, so identical images will end up with identical filenames and you can tell that images with different filenames are different.

 # Web "app"